termux/termux-gui/Protocol.md

 The only exception to this is the addBuffer method:
 Instead of a response message the plugin sends a 32 bit big-endian signed integer and after that one byte with a file descriptor as ancillary data.
 If the integer is negative, a buffer could not be created and there will be no byte with a file descriptor.
+The integer is the id for the buffer.

 The events are a stream of Event messages with the actual Event inside the event oneof.